Perhaps you’ve found an old bag of pecans in your pantry.

 The bad news is that they contain a lot of oil.
 When oil comes in contact with moisture, air, or changing temperatures, it goes rancid.

 The shells protect your pecans from the outer atmosphere.
-So you have to store your unshelled pecans in a slightly different way than your shelled pecans.
+So you have to store your unshelled pecans slightly differently than your shelled pecans.

 - You can store your unshelled pecans in a dry and cool place, like your pantry.